-Sidney Poitier, first black actor to win best actor Academy Award, dies at 94
+Sidney Poitier, first Black actor to win best actor Academy Award, dies at 94

 “I must also pay thanks to an elderly Jewish waiter who took time to help a young Black dishwasher learn to read,” Poitier told the audience.
 “I cannot tell you his name.
 I never knew it.
 But I read pretty good now.”

-In 2002, an honorary Oscar recognized "his remarkable accomplishments as an artist and as a human being."
+In 2002, an honorary Oscar recognised “his remarkable accomplishments as an artist and as a human being.”

 Poitier married actress Joanna Shimkus, his second wife, in the mid-1970s.
 He had six daughters with his two wives and wrote three books — “This Life” (1980), “The Measure of a Man: A Spiritual Autobiography” (2000) and “Life Beyond Measure: Letters to My Great-Granddaughter” (2008).